wldyd920/Epsilon-Dropout/README.md

 2023/04/18
 Debatable ideas
-Firstly, there can be two different ways of evaluate the masks:
+Firstly, there can be two different ways to evaluate the masks:
 1) Train accuracy: Evaluate with pure training performance.
 2) Test accuracy : Unlearned objective evaluation.

-Secondly, there can be two different ways of use the saved masks:
+Secondly, there can be two different ways to use the saved masks:
 1) Epoch      : Possible to update continuously with Epsilon.
 2) Validation : Masks can be used purely for train purposes.
 (Possible to open all the nodes when test)

-For Last, there can be two different ways of choose masks when test:
+For Last, there can be two different ways to choose masks when test:
 1) Open all the nodes : This is the same as original Dropout.
 (Regularization)
 2) Random choose : This is similar to Evolutionary approach.
 (Search)